saffiali/medgemma-cymbal-medbuddy/README.md

 The backend is powered by **MedGemma**, a state-of-the-art vision-language model from Google, deployed on a dedicated **Vertex AI Endpoint**.
 The frontend is a user-friendly and responsive interface built with **Streamlit**.

+Details of this application is published in Google Cloud Community under: https://medium.com/google-cloud/analyze-medical-images-with-medgemma-a-technical-deep-dive-fee0be18e7e0

 ### Project Structure

 Below is the directory structure of the project: